kokleong98/aura-setup/README.md

 4. Fill in your cold wallet address and sign it with ether wallet.

 # aura systemd service setup
 Install aura as systemd service auto run aura at system reboot.
 This have depedency on nvm.
+The service include following functionality.
+- Monitoring staking offline and auto restart aura.
-The service include auto restart on failure and send email notification when staking offline (disabled by default, need configuration on aura-start.sh).
+- Auto restart on system reboot and aura.service failures.
+- Email notification when staking offline (disabled by default, need configuration on aura-start.sh).

 1. Run following script section to install aurad service and key in username setup during aura-setup.
 ```